MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-tounicodeex.md

 The input locale identifier is a broader concept than a keyboard layout, since it can also encompass a speech-to-text converter, an Input Method Editor (IME), or any other form of input.

-Some keyboard layouts may return ligatures or characters outside Unicode Basic Multilingual Plane - in this case they are encoded as several UTF-16 code units in <i>pwszBuff</i>.
+Some keyboard layouts may return ligatures or characters outside Unicode Basic Multilingual Plane - in this case they are encoded as several UTF-16 code units (or surrogate pairs) in <i>pwszBuff</i>.
 If dead key character (accent or diacritic) stored in the keyboard layout could not be combined with the specified virtual key to form a single character then the previous entered dead character can be combined with the current character.

 The parameters supplied to the <b>ToUnicodeEx</b> function might not be sufficient to translate the virtual-key code because a previous <a href="/windows/win32/inputdev/about-keyboard-input#dead-character-messages">dead key</a> is stored in the keyboard layout.